 7. Why does the Honor and Remember Flag have a registered trademark?

 Great question, the reason for anything to be copy written or trademarked is protection.
 When the Honor and Remember Flag was initially designed and accepted there needed to be a mechanism in place that would protect it from being altered or produced outside of the US.
-Additionally our organization exists to fulfill a very important three fold mission, Establish, Educate and Present.
+Additionally our organization exists to fulfill a very important four fold mission, Establish, Educate, Present and Comfort.
 For this to be accomplished we must remain viable.
 In researching the creation and establishment of the POW flag we found that one of the missing elements of their effort was not protecting their design.
 The initial thought was to make sure that the POW flag flew everywhere, however by allowing the flag to fall into public domain they gave up all rights.
 Subsequently, not only did the design fluctuate but also all flag manufacturers were allowed to openly profit from the emblem.
 Today those flags are made all over the world, including China and Vietnam.
 The Nat’l League of families now are financially hindered in their ability to continue their humanitarian efforts effectively and have resorted to reaching out to the many manufacturers in the hopes of receiving donations.
 From the onset we did not want this to happen to Honor and Remember, therefore we initially licensed Annin and Co, the largest US maker of flags, as well as several others, to manufacture and distribute Honor and Remember Flags across the country, and yes our organization, in order to remain viable, receives a small portion of the proceeds.
-The trademark is not held in anyone’s name and everyone involved in design have legally released all rights.
+The trademark is not held in anyone's name and everyone involved in its design have legally released all rights.
 As a board-run non-profit organization we feel it is our obligation to protect this most honorable symbol and to inhibit it from being altered or produced outside the United States.
 We hope you agree.

 8. How do I help get the flag flying?

 There are four very important things you can do: